ctramm/Python_Geeks_for_Geeks_Exercises/README.md

-# Python_Geeks_for_Geeks_Exercises
-Geeks for Geeks Python Exercises - Recommended by Harman
+This repository is a working exercise repository for GeeksForGeeks.com Python examples.